389ds/389ds.github.io/docs/389ds/howto/howto-fedora-release-process.md

 --------------------------------------------

 -   **git checkout rawhide** (on same fedpkg clone)

+-   Go back to the source directory, which should be uncleaned after the tarball creation **cd /home/source/ds389/389-ds-base**

+-   Update Fedora spec file with Rust packages data **FEDORA_SPECFILE=/fedora/389-ds-base/389-ds-base.spec make -f rpm.mk bundle-rust-on-fedora**

+-   Go back to Fedora repo directory **cd /fedora/389-ds-base**

+-   Run **git diff** and check that spec file has only "License:" field changes and 'Provides:  bundled(crate(*' replacements and the rest was not touched by the script

+-   Edit the spec file **/fedora/389-ds-base/389-ds-base.spec**

+-   Read the instructions around 'License:' field and remove the comments accordingly

 -   Edit **389-ds-base.spec** with version/changelog (see paragraph below)

 -   kinit *id*@FEDORAPROJECT.ORG